-Apramo has been designing car seats since 2008, and its latest All-Stage seat seems to be an upgrade of its Apramo One.
+Apramo has been designing car seats since 2008, and its All Stage seat, a Group 0+/1/2/3 car seat, seems to be an upgrade of its Apramo One.
 Priced at £389 it is certainly at the more expensive end of the market, but you technically shouldn’t have to buy another car seat for years.

 When you compare it to the Joie Stages seat for around £100-£135 it’s expensive, but the Joie is not an Isofix seat and doesn’t swivel.
 It is also sometimes compared to the Cybex Pallas M Fix which has an RRP of £260, but retails between £140 and £180 and features the innovative safety cushion rather than the 5-point harness.

 There are also some significantly more expensive car seats that fulfill similar functions, such as the Britax Römer Dualfix M i-Size, which is engineered in line with the new i-Size regulations.

 I have 17-month-old twins and a 3 year old, so fitting them all safely, comfortably and legally in the back has been a challenge – one that started with us having to change our car as soon as we discovered twins were on the way – a sore subject after just buying a brand new BMW only to find, as with most cars, the middle seat is only a ‘half’ seat and won’t fit a baby car seat.

 Despite it taking hours to actually get everyone out of the house, I do make sure we go somewhere every day so having the right car seats is important to me – obviously for safety reasons, but also for how easy and quick they are to use.
 I don’t have time to waste messing about with awkward seatbelts when 1, 2 or 3 of my young children are crying.
 Or it’s pouring with rain.